Sam Montgomery: Cincinnati Bengals

-Post-NFL career
+Edmonton Eskimos

-After being released by the Bengals, Montgomery spent time on the rosters of both the Edmonton Eskimos and Winnipeg Blue Bombers of the Canadian Football League (CFL) but did not participate in any regular season CFL games.
+Montgomery was signed to the practice roster of the Edmonton Eskimos of the Canadian Football League (CFL) on September 30, 2015.
+He was released on June 19, 2016.

+Winnipeg Blue Bombers

+Montgomery was signed to the practice roster of the Winnipeg Blue Bombers of the CFL on October 17, 2017.

+Massachusetts Pirates (first stint)

 In June 2018, Montgomery signed with the Massachusetts Pirates of the National Arena League (NAL), and made his regular season debut with the Pirates on July 7 of that same year.

+Memphis Express

 In 2019, Montgomery joined the Memphis Express in the Alliance of American Football.
 He was placed on injured reserve on March 4, 2019.
 The league ceased operations in April 2019.

+DC Defenders

-Montgomery later moved to the XFL, where he was selected by the DC Defenders in the seventh round of the 2020 XFL Draft.
+Montgomery later moved to the XFL, where he was selected by the DC Defenders in the seventh round of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Massachusetts Pirates (second stint)

+On April 20, 2024, Montgomery re-signed with the Pirates.